 - Presence of excess male/androgen hormones which may lead to hirsutism, acne, hair loss.

 Myth #2 You Can’t Get Pregnant if You Have PCOS

 One of the biggest myths ever, this statement is absolutely untrue.
 While PCOS is a common cause for subfertility, it can be managed and women can get pregnant with proper care.
 Read more about fertility management with PCOS here.

 Nothing like it, 10% of the women population in India is affected by PCOS (read more here – PCOS and Fertility ).
 This means 1 out of every 10 women are diagnosed with PCOS, out of which 6 of them are teenage girls.
 There are many treatment options available, such as

-- Birth control pills are a good treatment option to regulate the menstrual cycle and reduce androgen levels.
+- pregnancy control pills are a good treatment option to regulate the menstrual cycle and reduce androgen levels.